 PPR also organizes executive education programs for experienced government officials, senior managers, and other professionals seeking interactive learning with PPR-affiliated faculty.

-PPR derives its strength from an interdisciplinary group of highly accomplished scholars, drawn from across seven schools at the University of Pennsylvania.
+PPR derives its strength from an interdisciplinary group of highly accomplished scholars, drawn from across eight schools at the University of Pennsylvania.
 Their research examines how regulatory policies are designed, implemented, enforced, and evaluated, and offers recommendations for improving these policies and their deployment.

 Search PPR’s research database to start exploring publications by all our affiliated scholars.